Elementary school (England and Wales): Board schools

-Voluntary church schools would continue to receive a maintenance grant of up to fifty per cent, but from six months after the introduction of the act, there would be no grants for new buildings.
+Voluntary church schools would continue to receive a maintenance grant of up to 50%, but from six months after the introduction of the Act, there would be no grants for new buildings.
 In that short period, 2,500 requests for building grants were made for new church schools.
 A similar number of new board schools were created in England and Wales between 1870 and 1896.
 The Elementary Education Act 1880 finally forced all school boards to enact compulsory schooling byelaws and withdrew the option to leave school with a certificate allowing employment in a factory at the age of ten.

-The driving force behind the 1880 act was Liberal MP A. J. Mundella, the Vice-President of the Committee of the Council on Education.
+The driving force behind the 1880 Act was Liberal MP A. J. Mundella, the Vice-President of the Committee of the Council on Education.
 In 1882, his new Code of Education, known as the "Mundella Code", replaced the old Revised Code and broadened the curriculum to encompass "a proper variety of mental employment and of physical exercise" including the teaching of sciences and arts.
 In infant schools, "play and manual employments" were introduced, and at the other end of the age range, a broader curriculum for the children who were now staying longer in school.
 Within the following decade, elementary schools were providing: singing, recitation, drawing, English, geography, science, history and domestic economy.
 In some cases schools could provide for older pupils: mechanics, chemistry, physics, animal physiology, agriculture, navigation, languages and shorthand.
-Boys could be taught vocational subjects such as gardening and woodwork, while for girls there was needlework cookery, laundry and dairy work.
+Boys could be taught vocational subjects such as gardening and woodwork, while for girls there was needlework, cookery, laundry and dairy work.
 Physical exercise could including swimming and gymnastics, and there were educational visits.
 The "object lesson" was a widely used method of teaching sciences, based on the theories of Heinrich Pestalozzi; an object, natural or manufactured, was brought into the classroom and while the children were allowed to examine it, the teacher would explain its function and origin.